 Brown Act Requirements and League Conferences

-The Brown Act, also referred to as California’s Open Meeting Law, permits a majority of the members of a legislative body to attend a conference (or similar gathering open to the public) that addresses issues of general interest to the public or public agencies of the type represented by the legislative body.
-However, a majority of the members cannot discuss among themselves — other than as part of the scheduled program — business of a specific nature that is within the local agency’s jurisdiction.
+The Brown Act, also referred to as California’s Open Meeting Law, permits the attendance of a majority of the members of a legislative body at a conference or similar gathering open to the public that addresses issues of general interest to the public or to public agencies of the type represented by the legislative body.
+However, a majority of the members cannot discuss among themselves — other than as part of the scheduled program — business of a specific nature that is within the local agency’s subject matter jurisdiction.

 The League has long been a strong advocate for open government and transparency.
 Cities throughout California continue to comply with the requirements of the Brown Act even though the Legislature has suspended several of its provisions for a three-year period.
 City officials believe that this compliance serves the best interests of their communities and helps to foster transparency in local government.

 This year’s conference logo was designed by Jenifer Forsythe, web specialist for the City of San Mateo since July 2001.
 She designed and maintains the San Mateo website (www.cityofsanmateo.org), the San Mateo Police Activities League website (www.sanmateopal.org) and the city’s employee intranet.
 Forsythe also creates a variety of marketing and print products for San Mateo, including the Annual Community Report and a variety of flyers and posters.

 “You really have only a few seconds to really catch someone’s attention and convey a story or message — I love the challenge of doing that,” says Forsythe.
 “The design concept for the League of California Cities Annual Conference & Expo came to me pretty quickly, but I spent hours fine-tuning it.
 I’m honored to have my design showcased at the event.”